jrs100000/beedoc/en-US/mvc/controller/config.md

 - GetSection(section string) (map[string]string, error)
 - SaveConfigFile(filename string) error

-The key supports the section::key pattern when using ini type.
+When using ini format the key supports the section::key pattern.

-You can use Default* methods to return default values if can't read from config file.
+You can use Default* methods to return default values if the config file can not be read.

-### The Configurations for Different Environments
+### Configurations for Different Environments

-You can set configurations for different runmode under their own sections.
-Beego will take the configurations of current runmode by default.
+Configurations for different runmodes can be set under their own sections.
+Beego will take the configurations of the current runmode by default.
 For example:

   appname = beepkg
   httpaddr = "127.0.0.1"